jincheng9/jincheng9.github.io/_posts/2015-05-31-read-local-file-using-javascript.md

 2 write js code to read local data using XMLHttpRequest().
 Below is the code (inside a html file, say wiser_sync.html)
 {% highlight javascript linoes%}
 var txtFile = new XMLHttpRequest();
-txtFile.open("GET", "data.txt", false); // "data.txt" can also be "http://127.0.0.1/data.txt"
+// false is for synchronizaton, true is asynchronization txtFile.open("GET", "data.txt", false); // "data.txt" can also be "http://127.0.0.1/data.txt"
 txtFile.onreadystatechange = function() {
 	if(txtFile.readyState === 4) {